Milad Yousif CDL driver recruiting with a driver walking toward a truck at sunset in a fleet yard

 Not Every CDL Position Is Easy To Fill

 Some driver roles require more than a basic job post.
-Team drivers, expedite operations, hard to fill lanes, specialized fleet requirements, long hiring cycles, and communication intensive recruiting all need a more controlled process.
+Team drivers, expedite operations, hard to fill lanes, specialized fleet requirements, long hiring cycles, and communication intensive recruiting all need a more controlled acquisition process.

 The system has to keep drivers warm, keep expectations clear, and keep the owner informed when the cycle takes longer than expected.